difurung/Challenge-1-Refactor/README.md

 ## Description

 The Horiseon Refactor Project's purpose is to refactor the existing code.
-Furthermore, accesabiliry improvements should be made in order to keep up with industry standards thereby improving the wehsite for search optimization.
+Furthermore, accesabiliry improvements were made in order to keep up with industry standards thereby improving the website for search optimization.

 The majority of the refactoring included three major changes:
 - The addition of alternative descriptions of the existing images, increasing accessability.
 - The addition of semantic elements in the HTML, improving specificity to the overall code.
 - The consolidation of any redundancies found in the CSS stylesheets.

-These changes among other minor fixes should aid in search engiine optimization overall.
+These changes among other minor fixes should aid in search engine optimization overall.

 ## Usage